 I was happy to see the show after all.
 I realize just what a giant he was for a whole generation of photographers.
-His work in black and white, or monochrome, as its fashionable to say today, seems always anchored by a simple kind of unity, either pictorially or through something going on in the subject.
+His work in black and white, or Monochrome, as its fashionable to say today, seems always anchored by a simple kind of unity, either pictorially, or through something going on in the subject.
 I don't know much about his life but I do know that he always drew, and made paintings.
-Towards the end of his rich life its all he wanted to do.
+Towards the end of his rich life it's apparently, all he wanted to do.
 His beloved Leica would have felt lonely sitting on a desk or tabletop.

 The show ends tomorrow at the Museum of Contemporary Art here in Kyoto.